-The Provincial Data Quality and Reporting MIS Committee includes a finance representative from each Regional Health Authority (RHA), Manager of Financial Analysis at the DHCS, MIS Standards Consultants at the Newfoundland and Labrador Centre for Health Information (NLCHI, hereafter referred to as the Centre), and a CIHI representative.
+The Provincial Data Quality and Reporting MIS Committee includes a finance representative from each zone within Newfoundland and Labrador Health Services (NLHS), Manager of Financial Analysis at the DHCS, the provincial MIS Standards Consultants, and a CIHI representative.
 Part of the committee's mandate is to review the provincial reporting requirements of the DHCS, issues related to data quality, Discipline specific Reference Guide updates and changes, and any inconsistencies in application of the data standard (MIS Standards).

-MIS Standards and the Role of the Newfoundland and Labrador Centre for Health Information
+MIS Standards and the Role of the Newfoundland and Labrador Centre for Health Information (NLCHI)

 NLCHI was established to provide quality information to health professionals, the public and health system decision makers.
-Through collaboration with the health system, the Centre supports: the development of standards, maintains key provincial health databases, prepares, and distributes health reports and supports and conducts applied health research and evaluations.
-The Centre's mandate also includes the development of a confidential and secure Electronic Health Record (EHR) for the province.
+In April 2023, NLCHI and the 4 Regional Health Authorities merged to a single Health Authority, NL Health Services (NLHS).
+NLCHI is now represented as the Digital Health branch within NL Health Services.
+Through collaboration with the health system, Digital Health supports: the development of standards, maintains key provincial health databases, prepares, and distributes health reports, and supports and conducts applied health research and evaluations.
+Digital Health's mandate also includes the development of a confidential and secure Electronic Health Record (EHR) for the province.